PaulAHMedley/fishblicc/fishblicc_Model_Description.md

 ## Selectivity

 The selectivity function describes how fishing mortality changes with length.
 Because the mortality has to be constant in each bin, the selectivity function is calculated for the mid-point of each bin even if the function is continuous over length.
-A useful flexible function that is quite used is the double-sided normal.
+A useful flexible function that is quite widely used is the double-sided normal.
 This is the normal distribution giving a bell-shaped selectivity in relation to length, but with separate $\sigma$ parameters for the left hand side and right hand side of the mode.

 $$
 F_{ki} = F_k \  \large e^{-S_s \left (L_i  - S_{mx} \right )^2 }
 $$

 where $L_i$ is the midpoint length in each bin $i$, $S_{mx}$ is the modal length where selectivity is maximum and $S_s$ are two parameters controlling the selectivity steepness on the left and right side of the mode.
-If the right hand side parameter $S_s$ is set to zero, the selectivity becomes "flat-topped", and is very similar to the logistic model.
+If the right hand side parameter $S_s$ is set to zero, the selectivity becomes "flat-topped", and is similar to the logistic model.

-Although the double-sided normal selectivity function is being used by default in the fishblicc package, any function based on length could be used.
+Although the double-sided normal selectivity function is suggested in the fishblicc package, any function based on length could be used.
 However, some function may be more problematic to fit because their parameters may be aliased with the mortality parameters.

 # Less Technical Model Description

 The mathematical description above is not always easy for everyone to understand.
-Below, the same model is described more broadly using English.
+Below, the same model is described less precisely using English.

 The model is simple compared to the real world, but, we hope, captures the most important aspects that decide the lengths of fish that a fishery will capture.
 In the model, we imagine lots of fish, all a very similar length to start with, but too small to be caught.
 They then proceed to grow and die.
-Some die from natural causes and as they become larger and become available to the fishing gear, they die by being caught.
+Some die from natural causes and as they become larger and become available to the fishing gear, some die by being caught.
 Eventually all fish die as they grow towards and reach their maximum size.
-The ones that are caught make up the length frequency data sample.
+The ones that are caught are randomly sampled so that the length frequency data sample is representative of the length frequency of the total catch.

-The model mathematically describes several processes that affect the length frequency you would get from sampling this fishery.
+The model mathematically describes several processes that affect the length frequency that you would get from sampling this fishery.

-Firstly, growth slows as each fish reaches its maximum size.
-If it lives long enough, it is fully grown and stops growing.
+Firstly, growth slows as each fish approaches its maximum size.
+If it lives long enough, it is fully grown and stops growing altogether.

 Secondly, each fish has its own maximum size and so all fish will become bigger but grow at different rates to different sizes.
 The spread of these different sizes are described by a probability distribution, with most being around an average maximum size but others fish may be relatively small or large even when fully grown.
-This growth variability is important because a medium sized fish may still be growing or could be fully grown, and this affects the length frequency.
+This growth variability is important because a medium sized fish may still be growing or alternatively could be already fully grown, and this affects the length frequency.

 Finally, fish die at a fixed rate within each length interval.
 The intervals are the length bins that the fish counts are gathered into.
-Mortality, including fishing mortality, can vary from interval to interval.
+But mortality, including fishing mortality, can vary from interval to interval.
+The ability to allow mortality to vary from interval to interval makes the model very flexible.

 Thinking about each length interval, fish must grow across the interval over time according to the growth model.
 As fish approach their maximum size, they spend more and more time in each length interval.
 Whether a fish is able successfully to grow across an interval depends upon two effects:

 - the mortality rate: the higher this rate is the less likely that fish will survive as it crosses the interval

 - the amount of time it takes for the fish to grow across the interval: the longer the time, the more likely it will die during that period.
 If a fish's maximum size is within the interval, the growth slows to zero and the fish will never be able to grow out of the interval.

 So the model accounts for the chance a fish will reach a length interval, be caught and therefore be present in the length frequency sample.
 This chance of a fish being in the length frequency sample for each interval is controlled by parameters in the model.
 These parameters are adjusted to find the best fit between the model and the observed length frequency data.

 Because this model simplifies what is really happening, it may not describe the frequency data very well.
 Choices have to be made on how mortality will vary from interval to interval, and these may not agree with the true mortality.
 For example, there may be additional fishing mortality from a fishery which has not been accounted for.
 The growth model may not be correct, or growth may vary not just between fish, but over time.

 A critical problem with the model is the assumption that the fish are all taken from the same aged fish (cohort) over time.
 In reality, data usually come from a "snap-shot" of the fishery and so from multiple cohorts.
 Interpreting these data requires the assumption that these cohorts are the same size.
-In fact, when fitting the model we allow for errors, so the model will still work as long as the cohorts not too different and do not have a trend of increasing or decreasing recruitment.
+In fact, when fitting the model we allow for errors, so the model will still work as long as the cohorts are not too different in size and do not have a trend of increasing or decreasing recruitment.

 # Visualization